Kerry Kittles: Professional career

 In the 1996 NBA draft, Kittles was selected eighth overall by the New Jersey Nets.
 Kittles made the NBA All-Rookie Second Team for the 1996–97 season, after averaging 16.7 points, 3.9 rebounds, 3 assists, and 1.9 steals a game.
 On April 13, 1997, Kittles scored a career-best 40 points in a 123–132 loss to the Milwaukee Bucks.
 That same season, he set the Nets' franchise record and NBA rookie record for three-point field goals made with 158.

 Kittles enjoyed a productive seven-year stint starting at shooting guard for the Nets.
 However, after he averaged 16.4 points per game as a rookie, followed by 17.2 points per game as a second-year player, knee injuries began to slow his game.
 Kittles would have four operations in five years.
 He missed the 2000–01 season due to a knee injury.
-He posted three seasons shooting over 40 percent from the three-point range and helped Jason Kidd to take the Nets to back to back NBA Finals appearances in 2002 and 2003.
+He posted three seasons shooting over 40 percent from the three-point range and helped Jason Kidd to take the Nets to back-to-back NBA Finals appearances in 2002 and 2003.

-After leaving the Nets, Kittles ranked in the team's history as seventh in field goals (2,751), third in three-point field goals (687) and third in steals (803).
+In July 2004, the Nets traded Kittles to the Los Angeles Clippers in a cost-cutting move.
+As of 2020, Kittles held third place on the Nets' all-time list in three-point field goals (687) and third place in steals (803).

-Kittles ended his nine-year NBA career with one injury-riddled season with the Los Angeles Clippers.
+After an injury-riddled season with the Clippers, Kittles retired from the NBA in 2005.

 Coaching career

-Kittles was an assistant coach at Princeton from 2016 to 2018.
+Kittles was an assistant basketball coach at Princeton University from 2016 to 2018.

 Personal life

 Kittles, together with his wife, four daughters and one son, has been a resident of Harding Township, New Jersey.

 Kittles is Catholic and religion is an important part of his life.
 He chose to attend Villanova because it is a Catholic institution, stating at the time:

 "It was a smaller institution, it was a Catholic school, its basketball games were on television and I had the opportunity to play.
 But the biggest factor was its graduation rate."

-Kittles eventually became a Eucharistic Minister in 1996, which he still volunteers as, as of 2020.
+Kittles became a eucharistic minister in 1996.
+As of 2020, he remained a eucharistic minister.

-Kittles gained his Master of Business Administration from Villanova in 2009 and is a member of the Board of Trustees.
+Kittles earned his Master of Business Administration degree from Villanova in 2009.
+He has served as a member of the university's board of trustees.
+Kittles is a member of Kappa Alpha Psi fraternity.